 Search Menu

-If you aren’t familiar with the breed, some of these Yorkshire Terrier Fun Facts might do the trick.
+One of the AKC’s more popular dog breeds year after year, Yorkshire Terriers offer a big personality in a tiny package.
+If you aren’t familiar with the breed, some of these fun facts could help.
 Even seasoned Yorkie owners may learn a few surprising things about their beloved breed.

 Yorkies Are Called the “Tomboy Toy”

-Don’t be fooled by this toy breed’s tiny stature—they are five to seven pounds of pure tomboy.
+Don’t be fooled by this toy breed’s tiny stature — they are five to seven pounds of pure tomboy.
 This spunky personality has earned the Yorkie its nickname, “the tomboy toy.”
 The breed standard references the breed’s trademark confidence and courage, saying, “The dog’s high head carriage and confident manner should give the appearance of vigor and self-importance.”
-Because of these traits, Yorkshire Terriers do well at everything from dog sports, like agility, to therapy work and makes them great travel companions as well as family dogs.

 Bows Are Part of Their Breed Standard